 This time might require you to be able to find some privacy at your place of work, and for a lot of people this isn’t possible.
 A quick tip is going to your parked car and meditating for 10 minutes before going back to work.

 There’s nothing wrong with indulging a little, especially after working all day or having a rough day.
-But meditating in the evening hours or before going to sleep helps you reflect on everything that happened in the day and release some of the tension and stress built up from earlier in the day.
+But meditating in the evening hours or before going to sleep helps you reflect on everything that happened in the day and release some of the tension with a stress meditation to counteract stress built up from earlier in the day.

-For the evening hours meditation, a good time is between 5pm to 10pm.
+For the evening hours meditation, the best time to meditate is between 5pm to 10pm.
 If you feel more comfortable meditating in the privacy of your own home, or meditation first thing in the morning is difficult for you, this is likely the time that will work best for you.
 However, many people find this time the most difficult to stick with because it’s so tempting to just relax at home or take care of obligations and chores before going to bed.

 If this is the best time for you, keep yourself accountable.
 Set a timer or reminder on your phone to ensure you sit every day during the evening to reflect on your day and bring your attention to your thoughts and how you’re feeling.